How to Select the Best Family Medicine Board Review in 2022

 Every day, customers ask us the same question in several variations: What is the best family medicine board review?
 Why is your Qbank the top family medicine board review?
 How do Rosh Review’s family medicine Qbanks compare vs TrueLearn, NEJM Knowledge+, UWorld, BoardVitals…?

 We understand the importance of the question.
-Now that the focus has been on self-directed learning since last year due to coronavirus (COVID-19), purchasing a Qbank for your certification exam, in-training exam, or shelf exam costs more than money.
+Now that the focus has been on self-directed learning due to coronavirus (COVID-19), purchasing a Qbank for your certification exam, in-training exam, or shelf exam costs more than money.
 Depending on the quality of the Qbank and the outcome of your exam results, it will save or cost you time.
 And time is the limited resource.
-You may still have time to choose a Qbank, though—here’s a reminder of the 2021 exam dates:
+You may still have time to choose a Qbank, though—here’s a reminder of the 2022 exam dates:

 Let’s state the obvious: we sell Rosh Review Qbanks for FM board review, and a Rosh Review Qbank might not be the best fit for you.
 BoardVitals or TrueLearn might be a better fit.
 In fact, you might not even need a Qbank and would benefit more from live courses such as the National Family Medicine Board Review course or a do-it-yourself program.
 This article will discuss the key decision criteria that will help you answer your most important question: Which FM board review is right for me?